What is a systematic review?

 ||May be difficult with a large number of studies

-Why should you conduct a meta-analysis as part of your systematic review?
+Why should I conduct a meta-analysis as part of my systematic review?

 - To increase power - the chance of detecting a real effect as statistically significant (if it exists)